leiless/quicklook_plugin/README.md

 ## *ExampleQL* - Makefile for macOS Quick Look plugin

-*ExampleQL* is a Makefile for macOS Quick Look plugin, without Xcode project intervention.
+*ExampleQL* is a Makefile for a barebone Quick Look plugin, without Xcode project intervention.

 ### Mandatory variables